 A unique vintage glamping holiday in Shropshire - voted by 'The Guardian' as one of the top eccentric places to stay, this gypsy caravan doesn't disappoint.
 With more chrome than a 1950's Chevy, engraved mirrors, leather upholstery and feather trimmed cushions, she is totally bling!

-However she isn't just a pretty face - the quality of these caravans were so high that when they were made in the 1950's - 1970's they could cost more that some properties.
+However, she isn't just a pretty face - the quality of these caravans was so high that when they were made in the 1950's - 1970's they could cost more than some properties.

 Open plan, the kitchen area has a kettle, fridge (small icebox), toaster and microwave.
-Cooking facilities have been kept simple to preserve the caravans interior.
+Cooking facilities have been kept simple to preserve the interior of the caravan.

 All year round the wood burning stove keeps you toasty whilst at night the twinkling interior lights reflecting on glass and mirrors create a magical atmosphere.